In a type of parakeet known as a 'budgie,' feather color is contr... | Channels for Pearson+

 In a type of parakeet known as a 'budgie,' feather color is controlled by two genes.
 A yellow pigment is synthesized under the control of a dominant allele Y. Budgies that are homozygous for the recessive y allele do not synthesize yellow pigment.
 At an independently assorting gene, the dominant allele B directs synthesis of a blue pigment.
 Recessive homozygotes with the bb genotype do not produce blue pigment.
 Budgies that produce both yellow and blue pigments have green feathers; those that produce only yellow pigment or only blue pigment have yellow or blue feathers, respectively; and budgies that produce neither pigment are white (albino).

-The cross of a green budgie and a yellow budgie produces offspring that are 12 green, 4 blue, 13 yellow, and 3 albino.
-What are the genotypes of the parents?
+A cross is made between a pure-breeding green budgie and a pure-breeding albino budgie.
+What are the genotypes of the parent birds?

 Verified Solution